-A) Objection of SA Actions by Another Assembly - Should another Assembly object to an action of the SA, at its next business meeting, the SA will review the objection and either modify the original position to account for the objections of the other constituency(ies) or will reaffirm the original action.
-The SA shall report to the objecting body(ies) within five working days of is banning business that was voted down from ever being brought before the assembly again, while, hypocritically allowing reconsideration of actions that were not voted down.
-Should consideration be given to previously considered actions, it should be given to both actions that passed and failed.
+- A) Objection of SA Actions by Another Assembly Should another Assembly object to an action of the SA, at its next business meeting, the SA will review the objection and either modify the original position to account for the objections of the other constituency(ies) or will reaffirm the original action.
+The SA shall report to the objecting body(ies) within five working days of reviewing the objection. - B) Objection by SA of another Assemblies Actions If the SA determines by a two-thirds vote that the action of another constituency body impacts its constituency, comparable procedures for the reconciliation of the differences will be pursued. - C) Continued disagreement regarding actions will be referred to the UA Assemblies System-Review Committee.